loopnaz/loopnaz/content/about/values.md

 Everything we do begins and ends and comes out of our response through prayer.

-We take a [daily prayer walk][prayer-walk] around our community outside outside points of interest like government buildings, schools, train stations, and parks.
+We take a [daily prayer walk][prayer-walk] around our community outside points of interest like government buildings, schools, train stations, and parks.
 Whether you’re in the Loop often or this is your first time, we’re here to pray with you and for you and for our neighbors.

 Join us for our daily prayer walk and on [Sundays][sunday] for prayer and communion.